 4. Combination Resume

-Combination resume is used when the job description is intimately focused on results and skills.
-It is similar to the gold standard resume but it highlights a section with core skills from the job description.
+Combination resume is best used when the job candidate has experience and relevant skills because this format “combines” both the functional and chronological formats.
+It is similar to the gold standard or chronological resume but also highlights a section with core skills from the job description.
 This section mentions specifically what you have leveraged your job-specific skills for and what was your resulting achievement.

 This resume shows how you have excelled by employing the desirable job relevant skills.